How To Be An Effective Ritual Leader

 The Ritual Leader's Role

-You engage the soul-self, the child-self, of the participants
+- You engage the soul-self, what Reclaiming calls the magickal-child-self, of the participants

-You are the container that holds the energy of the ritual
+- You are the cornerstone that grounds the energy of the ritual

 A ritual's leader is the flame, and the Coven or Circle is the candle.
 Without good leadership, the ritual is cold and inert.
 With too much control, the group-soul's aspirations are burnt away.